-Remember, there are many nutrients livestock animals need, but the most important is water.
+Water is essential to livestock’s health and well-being.
 Today we’re going to look at the daily water intake requirements for your livestock.

 Importance of Water

-Water has a major impact of any animal’s life because it has many responsibilities as a nutrient.
+Water is essential to animal’s health.
 It hydrates, aids in digestion, regulates body temperature, helps spread hormones and nutrients throughout the body, and helps with eliminating waste.
-Daily access to clean water is required to keep animals at peak performance and health, with symptoms of dehydration showing almost immediately.
-Water intake is so important that most livestock animals can only last days without it, making it the biggest priority for survival.
-Having a clean source of water is the most important thing for any farm.
+Daily access to clean water is required to keep animals at peak performance and health.

 Signs of Dehydration